monsoonmaelstrom/book2/book2.md

 “We don’t know condition anyone will be in,” Gavin reminds us from the far side of the room, having apparently been listening in on our conversation.

-“We’ll stipulate condition,” I tell him, sounding more confidant than I’m sure I have any right to.
+“We’ll stipulate condition,” I tell him, sounding more confident than I’m sure I have any right to.
 “Iverson wants me.
 I’m the bait.
 We’ll stipulate the condition the others have to be in for me to show up.”

 “What are you guys thinking?”
 Gavin asks.